Skoda Octavia hatchback review

 While this increase in size used to come at the cost of quality and refinement, that’s no longer the case.
 While the price gap between the two has shrunk, buyers are now also much more likely to weigh up the Octavia and Golf on their respective merits, rather than settling for any compromises with the Skoda.
 Indeed, anyone sitting in the back of the Octavia should enjoy its class-leading legroom, and its 600-litre boot beats cars such as the Vauxhall Insignia from the class above.

 Passengers in the front seats have never had it so good in an Octavia, especially so far as technology is concerned.
 There's been a push within the Volkswagen Group to make its latest interiors ‘digital’, so gauges and most physical buttons have been replaced with displays, touch-sensitive controls and improved voice recognition.

-The Octavia isn't exactly a car you'd jump in for a Sunday drive - unless you buy the new Octavia vRS - with steering that lacks feel and a touch less agility than the smaller Golf.
+The Octavia isn't exactly a car you'd jump in for a Sunday drive - unless you buy the Octavia vRS we've reviewed separately - with steering that lacks feel and a touch less agility than the smaller Golf.
 It is comfortable though, with suspension that takes the sting out of rough roads and betters the larger Skoda Superb for ride quality.
 Even its diesel engine is refined, too, emitting relatively little noise.

 In similar fashion to the 'marginal gains' approach employed by the cycling teams Skoda tends to sponsor, the Octavia has improved in numerous small ways.
 These small tweaks, along with a design that arguably makes this the best-looking Octavia yet, add up to a very strong package.